lockss/lockss-rtd-manual/docs/installing/running.rst

                 You could try using --skip-broken to work around the problem You could try running: rpm -Va --nofiles --nodigest

-3. Whether or not K3s was installed, :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`config/k8s.cfg`, relative to the LOCKSS Installer home directory.
+3. Finally, whether or not K3s was installed, :program:`install-lockss` will store Kubernetes configuration data as the ``lockss`` user in the file :file:`config/k8s.cfg` (relative to the :ref:`LOCKSS Installer Directory`).

    .. error::